 In your body, it’s found in the form of phosphates.
 They’re made when phosphorous combines with something else, like oxygen.

 A urine phosphate test measures how much phosphate is in your pee over a 24-hour period.
-Your doctor might also call it a phosphorous test.
+Spot tests can be performed, too.

 When Would I Need One?

 Your doctor might recommend a urine phosphate test if they think you might have an issue with your kidneys or you get kidney stones often.
 In some cases, the test can offer some clues about why they keep coming back.

 Calcium and phosphate levels are closely tied, so you may also have this test if other tests show your calcium levels aren’t quite right.